-SDA's Minimum Price for July and January to June for the 2022/23 Milk Year for the supply of Premium quality Milk in the King Island region is:
+SDA's Minimum Price for July to June for the 2023/24 Milk Year for the supply of Premium quality Milk is:

-Butterfat \$6.97 per kilogram Protein \$12.84 per kilogram
+Butterfat \$6.04 per kilogram Protein \$12.08 per kilogram

-7. Statement of justification for Minimum Price
+5. Statement of justification for Minimum Price

-SDA's Minimum Prices have been determined based on an assessment of the expected dairy market and general business conditions for the 2022/23 Milk Year.
+SDA's Minimum Price has been determined based on an assessment of the anticipated dairy market and business conditions for the 2023/24 Milk Year.

-Factors which SDA consider in setting the Minimum Prices include (in no particular order):
+Factors which SDA consider in setting the Minimum Price include (in no particular order):

-- the location of your Farm on either Mainland Tasmania or King Island; - anticipated milk intake volumes, considering milk production outlook and competition for Milk in the regions where we operate; - expected domestic and international dairy market conditions, including global commodity prices and exchange rates; - optimising product mix, given expected market conditions and considering SDA's manufacturing capacities and capabilities; - · operating and overhead costs; and - providing certainty to our supplier base, which includes a commitment to no step-downs in any circumstances.
+- anticipated milk intake volumes, considering milk production outlook and competition for Milk in the regions where we operate; - expected domestic and international dairy market conditions, including global commodity prices and exchange rates: - optimising product and market mix, given expected market conditions and considering SDA's manufacturing capacities and capabilities and markets; - operating and overhead costs; and - providing more pricing options and certainty to our supplier base, which includes a commitment to no step-downs in any circumstances.